ReproNim/module-dataprocessing/_episodes/02-concepts.md

 The second component of this example is a setup script and a Docker container that creates the necessary computational environment for analysis.

-> ## Problems with creating environments
+> ## Problems with creating environments with a script
-> 1. The default script assumes that you have access to certain software,
+> 1. The script assumes that you have access to certain software,
 >   such as bash and FSL, on your system.
 This means you have to run
 >   this on a unix-like system such as Linux or MacOS.
-> 2. All other software, python libraries and their dependencies are
+> 2. The script will install all other necessary software (e.g., python libraries and their dependencies) and
->   installed by the script.
-The script itself does not care if these
->   installs conflict with your existing software environment.
+>   will not handle any conflicts with your existing software environment.
 {: .callout}

 Alternatives that reproduce environments with minimal software